Kivoie/souperbeautiful/README.md

 	- IGN
 - Automate parsing/message procedure instead of always being prompted by a user
 - Add debugging and activity logging in the python script
-- Containerize (Docker) and integrate with GitHub as a package
-- Bot status (Online/Offline/Malfunction) logging with timestamps to ASCII file (DOES NOT INCLUDE BOT ACTIVITY)
+- Bot status (Online/Offline/Malfunction) logging with timestamps to ASCII file on the filesystem

 ## Changelog
 ### 12/7/2019